smartnetguru/srsUE/README.md

 srsUE currently supports Ettus Research USRP RF front-ends through the USRP Hardware Driver (UHD).
 Host sample rate conversion is not supported, therefore the hardware should support configurable clock rates.
 We recommend the USRP B2X0 range.

+*News*: We have recently added support for the bladeRF in the `maint` branch.
+It's still experimental so any feedback will be very appreciated.
+You need to compile against the srsLTE `maint` branch too, in order to support the bladeRF.

 Download & Install Instructions
 -------------------------------